shimspedy/sengov/content/states/new-york/emily-gallagher/_index.md

 seo_title: "contact Representative Emily Gallagher"
 subheader:
      greeting: Contact Representative Emily Gallagher
      description: Emily E. Gallagher (born March 23, 1984) is an American politician.
-She is the Democratic representative serving District 50 in the New York State Assembly, which comprises parts of Greenpoint, Williamsburg and Fort Greene, among other neighborhoods located in the northern portion of the New York City borough of Brooklyn.
+She is the Democratic representative serving District 50 in the New York State Assembly, which comprises the North Brooklyn neighborhoods of Greenpoint and Williamsburg in the New York State Assembly.
 description: Contact Representative Emily Gallagher of New York.
 Contact information for Emily Gallagher includes email address, phone number, and mailing address.
 image: emily-gallagher.jpeg
 video: